danig89/stock-analysis/README.md

 ### Analysis of VBA Code Runtime

-Using the original VBA code to analyze stock data from 2017, the runtime 0.9570313 seconds.
+Using the original VBA code to analyze stock data from 2017, the runtime was 0.9570313 seconds.
 <br>

 ![VBA Challenge Original 2017](Resources/VBA_Challenge_Original_2017.png)